ruby/www.ruby-lang.org/en/news/_posts/2023-12-11-ruby-3-3-0-rc1-released.md

     done booting. `--yjit-disable` can be used if you want to use other YJIT options while disabling YJIT at boot.
-* Code GC is now disabled by default, and `--yjit-exec-mem-size` is treated as a hard limit where copilation of new code stops.
+* Code GC is now disabled by default, and `--yjit-exec-mem-size` is treated as a hard limit where compilation of new code stops.
   * Better copy-on-write behavior on servers using unicorn and forking
   * No sudden drops in performance due to code GC.
   * You can still enable code GC if desired with `--yjit-code-gc`